TRADE 7014B - Research Project in International Trade (6 Units) Part B

 General Course Information

-Course Code TRADE 7014B Course Research Project in International Trade (6 Units) Part B Coordinating Unit Institute for International Trade Term Trimester 3 Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Contact Up to 18 hours Available for Study Abroad and Exchange Y Prerequisites TRADE 7014A Incompatible TRADE 7013A, TRADE 7013B, TRADE 7015 Assumed Knowledge TRADE 5000, TRADE 7003, TRADE 7004, TRADE 7005, LAW 7070 Course Description Each candidate for the Masters of International Trade and Development (MITD) is required to undertake a research project.
+Course Code TRADE 7014B Course Research Project in International Trade (6 Units) Part B Coordinating Unit Institute for International Trade Term Trimester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Contact Up to 18 hours Available for Study Abroad and Exchange Y Prerequisites TRADE 7014A Incompatible TRADE 7013A, TRADE 7013B, TRADE 7015 Assumed Knowledge TRADE 5000, TRADE 7003, TRADE 7004, TRADE 7005, LAW 7070 Course Description Each candidate for the Masters of International Trade and Development (MITD) is required to undertake a research project.
 The research project must exhibit original investigation, analysis and interpretation.
 The research project is to be written up as a publishable paper.
-Candidates develop a research topic.
+Candidates can choose from a list of research topics or may develop an alternative research topic.
 The research topic may focus on emerging issues in international trade, WTO-Plus features of regional trade agreements, the global financial crisis and domestic regulatory reforms.

 Course Coordinator: Mr Keith Wilson